darkcompet/dk_php/README.md

 # Dk PHP

 Dk Library for PHP, is one in series of Dk libraries.
 This acts as `bridge` between PHP framework with the app.
-It supports us write code with one style for different frameworks, so we don't need much remember classes, functions inside the target framework.
+It supports us write code with one style for different frameworks, so we don't need take an effort to remember name or usage of classes, functions... inside the target framework.

 ---
 ## Install

 Just clone this repo and put source code under folder `Tool`.
 So our folder hierarchy will look like:

-- `src`
+- `App\`
-- --- `Tool`
+- --- `Tool\`
-- ------ `Core`
+- ------ `Core\`

 ---
 ## Usage